ericholscher/ericholscher.com/site/blog/drafts/code-is-self-documenting.rst

 Having good documentation makes software approachable and usable by people who aren't developers.
 People who believe in a world of self-documenting code are making it harder for normal people to use our software.

-If you want to have impact with the software you write, you have to write documentation.
+If you want to have users for the software you write, you have to write documentation.